Free monitoring service for people with dementia, and older people diagnosed with depression

-There’s a new, free service available in Surrey for people with dementia and their carers.
+There’s a new, free service available in Surrey for people with dementia and their carers; and also for over 65s diagnosed with depression and anxiety, and their carers.
 It helps monitor the health of your loved one, automatically flagging any concerns, and puts you in touch with direct help promptly, when required.
 It aims to give additional support while during Coronavirus.

 The service is called the TIHM (Technology Integrated Health Management) Monitoring System.
 People receiving the service are provided with easy to use devices, that track things like temperature, pulse, generally wellbeing and any changes in normal activity in the home.
 If any of the readings flag a health issue, a notification is sent automatically to a Monitoring Team.
 They’ll provide prompt advice and support – and if necessary, arrange Coronavirus testing, and liaise with 111, hospital services, Adult Social Care and GPs.
 The team operates 8am-8pm.